andrew-sabin/cloudapp/README.md

 Portfolio Project For Cloud Application Development at Oregon State University

 # Full Description
-Created a server application where users can create, read, update, and delete different different boats and floats.
+Created a server application where users can create, read, update, and delete different different boats and load.

-It checks to make sure that each boat and float is created by the specific user by making sure that the JWT matches the user with their specific float and boat.
+It checks to make sure that each boat and load is created by the specific user by making sure that the JWT matches the user with their specific float and boat.

-The application is hosted on Google Cloud Services.
+The application is hosted on Google Cloud Services and uses Google Datastore to store JSON Data.

-# Postman Tests

-Due to the application being server only, I used Post-man tests to test for issues that might occur with the application.

 ## Creating an Account